Zank613/simple_editor/README.md

 # Simple editor
-Custom editor written in C99 and ncurses library.
+Custom terminal-based text editor written in C99 and ncurses library.
 Yes it is single file.

 ## Features
 - CTRL+S to save.
 Save files are created by making a saves directory in the root directory of the program.